Saint-Calixte: History

-Before it's creation the territory of Saint-Calixte was part of an area known as Saint-Lin (now Saint-Lin-Laurentides) In 1851, the Saint-Calixte Mission was formed, named after Pope Callixtus I.
+Before its creation the territory of Saint-Calixte was part of an area known as Saint-Lin (now Saint-Lin-Laurentides) In 1851, the Saint-Calixte Mission was formed, named after Pope Callixtus I.

 In 1855, the municipality was officially founded as the Township Municipality of Kilkenny, taking the name of the geographic township in which it is located (the township was formed in 1832 and named after a city and county in Ireland).
 A year later in 1856, the post office opened, bearing the name Saint-Calixte-de-Kilkenny since 1877.

 Designed by architect Adolphe Lévesque, the stone church with its Gothic interior was inaugurated in 1885.
 The first parish priest of Saint-Calixte was Louis-Joseph-Isaac Martel, from 1853 to 1855, preceded by Jean-Romuald Paré, a missionary, from 1851 to 1853.
 The current parish priest is Wilson Ramirez-Angel.
 Raymond Gravel was parish priest at Saint-Calixte from 1994 to 1997 and is known for his commitment to the police and fire services.

 In 1954, Kilkenny was renamed to the current name of Saint-Calixte.
 The coat of arms of the municipality of Saint-Calixte was created in the 1960s by the Canadian College of Arms.
 The municipality's motto is Firmamentum est Dominus timentibus eum, which means ‘God is a support to those who fear him.’

 The Lac Dodon meteorite was found near the town in 1993.
 In 1994, the Beaulac sector, which was part of the municipality of Saint-Calixte, was annexed to the municipality of Chertsey.
 Founded in 1997, the Montcalm Police Board was abolished in 2001 and replaced by the Sûreté du Québec.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Calixte had a population of 6792 living in 3149 of its 3791 total private dwellings, a change of from its 2016 population of 6046.
+The average household size is 2.2 people.
 With a land area of 142.63 km2, it had a population density of in 2021.
+As of 2021, the average age of the population is 44.5 years.